xfiveco/generator-xh/README.md

 ### Writing styles

 XH Generator supports SCSS or Less.
+Sass syntax is not recommended.
 The following source files are generated in `src/scss` or `src/less` folders:

 - `main.scss` / `main.less` - main file where other stylesheets are imported
 - `_variables.scss` / `variables.less` - variables file